wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

-= Version 6.9.1-dev1 =
+= Version 6.10-dev1 =

-* Moved the Contact Methods metabox to the Advanced settings page, and added a description for its intended use.
+* Moved the Contact Methods metabox to the Advanced settings page and added a description for its intended use.
+* Open Graph price formatting for MarketPress by ignoring the "locale" setting and using `number_format()` instead of `number_format_i18n()`.

 = Version 6.9 =